 - History and review of worldwide offshore decommissioning

-- Decommissioning law and regulation and other key drivers in Asia Pacific region
+- Decommissioning law & regulation & other key drivers

 - Decommissioning liability

-- The decommissioning engineering process and marine operations
+- The decommissioning engineering process & marine operations

 - Decommissioning technology

 Decommissioning is a rapidly developing market sector in the petroleum business, with major potential and major risks.
-Decommissioning is a source of major liability for countries, operators, contractors, and the public, which must be understood if it is to be managed cost effectively.
+Decommissioning is a source of major liability for counties, operators, contractors and the public, which must be understood if it is to be managed cost effectively.

 Who Should Attend

-This introduction level course is for engineering managers, decommissioning engineers, environmental managers, HSE managers, regulators, accountants, governance managers, insurance brokers, lawyers, professionals involved with economic evaluations, forecasting, and economic decisions in the upstream oil and gas business.
+Engineering managers, decommissioning engineers, environmental managers, HSE managers, regulators, accountants, governance managers, insurance brokers, lawyers, and professionals involved with economic evaluations, forecasting and economic decisions in the upstream oil and gas business.